uoft-chiplab/Fast-Contact-Dimer-Spectroscopy/README.md

 # Fast-Contact-Dimer-Spectroscopy
 This repo is for all code associated with the fast contact dimer spectroscopy project.

+Note: Code in the Figures/ folder must be run from the main directory.

 The summary folder is a cleaned up version of the data analysis used for the paper _.
 To run all of this code you need to use

 General files: